QualNotes-AB/qualnotes/README.md

 At the bottom you will click on a button that says "Add fingerprint" and paste your SHA1 and SHY256 keys.

-Hit save for each one and you're all done.
+Hit save for each one.

+Once this is done, download the google-services.json file and copy it to `android/app` directory.

 Once this is done, go to your project and clean it:
 ```